usboot/USBootPi/README.md

 1. Write the image file into the MicroSD card by Win32 Disk Imager on the Windows or dd on Linux.
 2. Insert the MicroSD card into the ARM single board and connect PC and OTG on the board with a USB cable.
 At the moment the board has been started.
 3. At the first time, PC recognizes a USB hard disk (just be the MicroSD card).
-Create a new partition with the blank space and format it with the "DISK" label(exFAT is recommended) by Disk Management on Windows.
+Create a new partition with the blank space and format it with the "DISK" label(exFAT is recommended, the cluster size is 64KB) by Disk Management on Windows.
 4. Unmount the USB device after the formatting and unplug the USB cable to complete this installation.

 * **Usage**